almondheil/agent-based-herding/README.md

 * `prey-run-speed`: The speed prey run at when they notice a predator
-* `prey-stamina`: How far prey can run at their top speed before stopping
+* `prey-stamina`: How far prey can run at their top speed before stopping.
+Currently nonfunctional.
-* `prey-escape-distance`: The distance at which a prey has successfully escaped an encounter with a predator
+* `prey-escape-distance`: The distance at which a prey has successfully escaped an encounter with a predator.
+Currently nonfunctional.
 * `prey-vision`: The radius a prey looks for predators, as well as other fleeing prey